30 March 2019

 The Program is also looking to improve its engagement and collaborate more with members from industries and communities.
 This change had overwhelming support at the Stakeholder Forum back in May 2018, in which Wildlife Queensland participated.

 - The Building and Development group held its first meeting in November 2018.
 This is a high-priority sector as development and building activity creates an ideal habitat for fire ants and has a demonstrable history of infestation and spread of fire ants.
 This action enabled strategies to be developed and discussed to move forward and minimise costs to the industry.

 - Community Partnership Group discussions have been held at Gatton.

 - Stakeholder discussions have been held in the Brisbane Gold Coast corridor with the various Councils, namely Brisbane, Logan and Gold Coast.

 - A broad Stakeholder Forum is scheduled for mid-year and Wildlife Queensland will attend.

-It is obvious those involved in the National Red Imported Fire Ant Eradication Program hold a strong belief that action, not just words, is needed.
+Those involved in the National Red Imported Fire Ant Eradication Program hold a strong belief that action, not just words, is needed.

 Treatment season 2018-19